FactomProject/factom-docs/api/includes/_factomd-api.md

 **What to do?**
 If this error occurs, just send the reveal, as the entry has already been paid for.

 In Factom every entry is paid for by the commit, and the data is given by the reveal.
 So if the commit is already paid for, you do not need to send another.
 This prevents you from double spending for an entry.
-Now if your entry requires more entry credits than the exisiting commit, you must send a new commit with more funds, and that will override the existing commit (but both commits will spend, so get it right the first time).
+Now if your entry requires more entry credits than the existing commit, you must send a new commit with more funds, and that will override the existing commit (but both commits will spend, so get it right the first time).

  If you wish to find the existing commit, you can use the [ack](#ack) call, using the entryhash and the chainid.